pixlsus/website/src/articles/siril-tutorial/index.md

 4. In the **Register** tab,  click **Go register**, keeping the default option.

 If you have more 8GB of RAM, you can try checking the **Simplified Drizzle x2** box (it will up-sample the images by a factor 2, increasing the RAM usage by a factor 4).
 Siril will detect the stars and register each of the 10 images.
 The preview windows will be updated.
-By the way, you can play with the zoom and select **AutoStretch** to get a better preview of the selected image:
+By the way, you can play with the zoom and select **AutoStretch** to get a better preview of the selected image.

 ![](https://i.imgur.com/L86SJx1.jpg)